 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.

-2. BASIS OF PRESENTATION (cont'd)
+2. Basis of Preparation (cont'd)